 To protect the ozone layer, we need to take action in our daily lives.
 Here are some steps we can take:

-Replace CFC products: Generally sprays, refrigeration appliances, and fire extinguishers may contain chlorofluorocarbon, which is very harmful to the ozone layer.
-Look for duly certified products that do not emit this pollutant.
+- Replace CFC products: Avoid using aerosol sprays, refrigeration appliances, and fire extinguishers that contain CFCs.
+Look for products that are certified as ozone-friendly and do not emit this harmful pollutant.

-This amazing and awesome infographic that let you know how to protect of Ozone layer is designed by Airfree.
-We hope that you will understand it and let a helping hand to protect this important layer of our atmosphere.
+This amazing awesome infographic that lets you know how to protect of the Ozone layer is designed by Airfree.
+We hope that you will understand and let a helping hand protect this important layer of our atmosphere.